 All companies can access ISS' proxy analyses on their company without charge through Governance Analytics: https://login.isscorporatesolutions.com/galp/login.
-This is the best way to ensure timely receipt of the analysis, as an email notification is sent as soon as a new proxy analysis on the company is published.
-To obtain a login and password to Governance Analytics, please email contactus@issgovernance.com to request one.
-All requests for logins or login assistance will typically be responded to within one business day.
+Governance Analytics is a web-based platform hosted by ISS Corporate Solutions (ICS)1.
+This is the best way to ensure timely receipt of the analysis, as an email notification is sent to the company's registered user(s) once a new proxy analysis on the company is published by ISS.

-The login to Governance Analytics will also give the company access to view and verify the governance data collected for ISS' QuickScore governance rating, and provide the company with the ability to verify the data ISS uses when analyzing an equity plan on the ballot prior to publication of the analysis-through Equity Plan Data Verification.
+To obtain a login and password to Governance Analytics, please email a request to ICS Corporate Support team at contactus@isscorporatesolutions.com.
+Requests for logins or login assistance will typically be responded to within one business day.
+In addition to the free access to the company's proxy analysis (including historical reports), the login to Governance Analytics provides the company with access to view and verify the governance data collected for ISS' QualityScore governance rating on the company, and provides the company with the ability to verify the data ISS uses when analyzing an equity plan on the company's ballot prior to publication of the analysis- through the Equity Plan Data Verification feature.

-Significant time and resources were spent in creating the reports available on the platform and these reports are provided to issuers as a courtesy, subject to the following conditions: (i) the reports are only for the company's internal use by employees of the company, and (ii) the company is expressly prohibited from sharing the reports, profiles or login credentials with any external parties (including but not limited to any external advisors retained by the company such as a law firm, proxy solicitor or compensation consultant) or sharing the user id and password to the platform with any external parties.
-Please note that this restriction on sharing of reports with outside advisors does not apply to draft reports being reviewed by the company; the restrictions on sharing of drafts are detailed in the letter accompanying the draft.
+These reports are provided to issuers as a courtesy, subject to the following conditions: (i) the reports are only for the company's internal use by employees of the company, and (ii) the company is expressly prohibited from sharing the reports, profiles or login credentials with any external parties (including but not limited to any external advisors retained by the company such as a law firm, proxy solicitor or compensation consultant).
+Please note that this restriction on sharing of published reports with outside advisors does not apply to draft reports being reviewed by the company; the restrictions on sharing of drafts are detailed in the letter accompanying the draft (see below for more information on the draft review process).